exakat/exakat/docs/src/FAQ.rst

 `The project is too big`_
 -------------------------

-There is a soft limit in config/exakat.ini, called 'token_limit' that initially prevents analysis of projects over 1 millions tokens.
+There is a soft limit in config/exakat.ini, called 'token_limit' that initially prevents analysis of projects over 1 million tokens.
 That's roughly 125k LOC, more than most code source.

 If you need to run exakat on larger sources, you may change this value to make it as large as possible.
 Then, the physical capacities of the machine, specially RAM, will be the actual limit.

-It may be interesting to 'ignore_dir[]', from projects/<>/config.ini.
+It may be interesting to 'ignore_dir[]', from projects/<name>/config.ini.

 `Java Out Of Memory Error`_
 ---------------------------